johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-08-14-react-usesearchparamsstate/index.md

 ## A stateful URL

 An effective way to share state between users, without needing a backend for persistence, is with the URL.
 A URL can contain the required state in the form of the route and the querystring / search parameters.
 The search parameters are particularly powerful as they are entirely generic and customisable.

-As long as the URL limit (around [2000 chars](https://stackoverflow.com/a/417184/761388)) is not exceeded, you're free to persist state in your URL.
+Thanks to the [URLSearchParams API](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams), it's possible to manipulate the querystring *without* going to the server.
+This is a primitive upon which we can build; as long as the URL limit (around [2000 chars](https://stackoverflow.com/a/417184/761388)) is not exceeded, we're free to persist state in your URL.
 Consider:

 https://our-app.com?greeting=hi